Fraud

 Consummation and attempt

 Fraud is consummated at the moment in which a financial loss is caused.
-The attempt in the offence of fraud appears with the generation of the deception, which is prior and apt to induce the error.
+The attempt in the fraud offense appears with the generation of the deception, which is prior and apt to induce the error.
 The error consists of a false representation of reality caused by the deception.
 The damage is caused by a reduction in the value of the assets of the person being defrauded.

-Modalities of the offence of swindling
+Modalities of the offense of swindling

 Contract simulation fraud

-In contract simulation fraud, the perpetrator simulates a serious intention to enter into a contract, but only seeks to benefit from the obligations of the other contracting party.
+In contract simulation fraud, the perpetrator simulates a serious intention to enter into a contract but only seeks to benefit from the obligations of the other contracting party.
 He conceals from the other party his intention to breach his contractual obligation and abuses the trust of his victim.

 Computer fraud